‘Teen Mom OG’s Farrah Abraham Tells Co-Stars ‘Stop Procreating!’

 Amber clapped back at her with a social media post.

 “Don’t comment on a real woman sweetheart!
 I gave you family bootcamp lol and I make money on my houses…I don’t lose money like your other house.
 This is why you shouldn’t do Cocaine and drink all the time okay honey.
 Your forgetting things like you know That guy you met online in NY??
 Keep it up and I will literally stop all this with one interview and text messages.
-Don’t play with a true Queen sweetheart ???? try me!!” she wrote.
+Don’t play with a true Queen sweetheart???? try me!!”

 Not one to back down from a fight, Farrah Abraham’s dad even joined in slamming Amber Portwood.

 “Amber, your definition of a woman is not what every women wants to be.
 Just like there are women who don’t want to be like Farrah.
-Farrah is who Farrah wants to be and is real about it – she never tries to be like someone else – such as a Ms. Marilyn Monroe want-a-be,” he said.
+Farrah is who Farrah wants to be and is real about it – she never tries to be like someone else – such as a Ms. Marilyn Monroe want-a-be.”

 Her on-again, off-again boyfriend recently got into a sparring match with Teen Mom 2′s Kailyn Lowell, saying that she “looked like Shamu” and that “everyone has ran through her,” slamming her for having three kids with three different men.